Student Team Competition on Coastal Resilience

 • What are the impacts of higher and/or saltier groundwater levels on forest, agriculture, and/or coastal ecosystems?

-• How will changing precipitation patterns impact coastal stormwater management?
+• How will changing precipitation patterns impact stormwater management in the coastal zone?

 • How will submerged aquatic vegetation communities respond to climate change?